burningion/katacoda-tracing-datadog/autodiscovery-with-kubernetes/step2.md

 https://[[HOST_SUBDOMAIN]]-5000-[[KATACODA_HOST]].environments.katacoda.com/

+In the editor to the right, you should be able to also navigate to the `k8s-yaml-files` directory, and see your YAML files you've deployed.

-Let's take a look at our YAML files, and see which applications we can add monitoring to with autodiscovery.
+Next, let's take a look at our YAML files, and see which applications we can add monitoring to with autodiscovery.